onaranjoUCM/Cube-Carnage/README.md

 # Cube Carnage

-## Dead Kitten Games: Omar Naranjo Caprachi & Adrián Sobrado García
+## Dead Kitten Games: Omar Naranjo Caprachi

 **Cube Carnage** is a game where you must survive wave after wave of zombies coming for you in an arena, using a wide range of weapons and explosives.